isabelc/wp-family-tree/README.md

 These are the changes from the original plugin:

 * New - Added schema.org microdata for person to the single family member pages, and on the family members directory list page.
-Person properties include name, birth date, death date, parent, children, sibling, and image.
+Person properties include name, birth date, death date, spouse, parent, children, sibling, and image.

+* New - Show the spouse with the bio data for each member.

+* New - In addition to spouse, show "Partners" (if any) with the bio data.
+Partners are people who the person has common children with.

+* Fix: Family tree post meta was not able to be erased.

 * Tweak - Added spaces between names and dates in tables for better description snippets in search results.
 Otherwise, without these spaces, if you use the excerpt for the description meta tag, the [names and dates run together](http://isabelcastillo.com/add-spaces-wp-family-tree).